GridTools/gt4py/docs/quickstart.rst

     pip install --upgrade pip wheel setuptools

-Then clone the GT4Py repository and install the local copy or install it directly from pypi.org.
-For use with NVIDIA GPUs, add the `[cudaXXX]` optional dependency, where `XXX` takes the values `101`, `102`, ... depending on the CUDA version installed in your system (CUDA version 11.1, 11.2, ...).
+Then clone the GT4Py repository and install the local copy or install it directly from PyPI: `pip install gt4py` For use with NVIDIA GPUs, add the `[cudaXXX]` optional dependency, where `XXX` takes the values `101`, `102`, ... depending on the CUDA version installed in your system (CUDA version 11.1, 11.2, ...).